-Some banks have branches in several Nordic countries, so check whether the bank in your home country can help you open an account in the bank in Norway.
+Some banks have branches in several Nordic countries, so check whether the bank in your home country can help you open an account in the Norwegian bank if you are not living in Norway.

 MinID is a personal log-in to public services in Norway.
 With your personal MinID you can, for example, gain access to different services of the Norwegian Labour and Welfare Administration, NAV, apply for admission to higher education, apply for a loan and grant from the Norwegian State Educational Loan Fund (Lånekassen), and submit your tax return electronically.
 Together with PIN codes and your chosen password, you can prove your identity digitally in contact with public services in Norway.
 You yourself are responsible for setting up your own MinID, and you need a Norwegian national identity number or a D number to set it up.

 BankID is a personal, electronic ID that gives you access to public services at the highest level of security.
 To get a BankID you must contact your bank.